 Andy is also the co-founder, President and CEO of the Charitable Trust Administration Company (CTAC).
-Established in 1995, CTAC is the second largest third party charitable administration company in the United States with close to $2 billion of assets under administration.
+Established in 1995, CTAC is the second largest third party charitable trust administration company in the United States with close to $2 billion in assets under administration.
 CTAC provides comprehensive solutions to charitable organizations, professional service providers, and philanthropically motivated individuals nationwide.

 Under Andy’s leadership, CTAC’s business model has always been to provide an open architecture for their clients and to offer a comprehensive solution for administration.
 Coupled with reasonable fees that have never increased, CTAC is a trusted provider in the industry, offering complete administration services regardless of the assets.